-The word "eczema" is often used to describe the condition called atopic dermatitis (AD), which is the more common form of eczema.
+The word "eczema" is often used to describe the condition called atopic dermatitis (AD), which is the most common form of eczema.
 The terms eczema and AD are often used interchangeably.
-AD is a skin condition that can be itchy and cause flare ups of skin rashes, redness, and patches that can crack, ooze, and bleed.
+AD is a skin condition that can be itchy and cause flare-ups of skin rashes and patches that can crack, ooze, and bleed and become rough and/or thick in texture.
+It is often described as red; however, this is more common in lighter skin tones.
+In deeper skin tones, there may be no redness.
+Instead, it may appear purplish, grayish, red-brown, or dark brown.
 The condition can range from mild to severe, and for children with more severe forms of AD, the condition can be very uncomfortable and negatively impact daily life.
+Eczema is not contagious, so children with it can't "pass" it on to their friends or teachers.

-Eczema is very itchy and children with eczema frequently scratch their skin, which further damages the skin and makes the condition worse.
+Eczema is very itchy, and children with eczema frequently scratch their skin, which further damages the skin and makes the condition worse.
 Children with eczema can also experience 'flares' in which their condition can worsen, followed by periods where it may get better.
-Flares can be triggered by environmental factors and each person may have different triggers.
+Flares can be triggered by environmental factors, and each person may have different triggers.
 Common triggers include dust, pet dander, sweating during exercise, overheating, bathing in hot water, changes in temperature/ weather, certain fabrics, certain fragrances, and certain soaps/cleansers.
 For some people with eczema, their condition can flare without a known trigger.